Art 50 Commissions

 The Scary Bikers by John Godber

-The Scary Bikers is an exciting new work from renowned playwright John Godber featuring an odd couple who embark on a tandem ride through Europe.
+The Scary Bikers is an exciting, hilarious and touching new work from renowned playwright John Godber featuring an odd couple who embark on a tandem ride through Europe.
 The play features Godber himself alongside actress Jane Thornton, and it examines the effect of the 2016 Referendum on this new relationship.
-Opening at Theatre Royal Wakefield on 8 February 2018 before a UK Tour.
+It opened at the Theatre Royal Wakefield on 8 February 2018 and is now touring the rest of the UK - so catch it soon.
+See our link for tour dates.

 Retired miner Don and former private school teacher Carol meet at a bereavement group, but a tandem ride through Europe tests their budding romance as their stances clash post Brexit vote.
 Don is chippy and prejudiced, but Carol is out of touch.
 They need to try and understand each other to get the tandem back home to Yorkshire.